scahitdemir/ng-response-converter/README.md

 var data = {
   'a': 'content of aqua',
   'b': {
-        'c' : 'content of alfa',
+        'a' : 'content of alfa',
-        'd' : 'content of beta'
+        'b' : 'content of beta'
   }
 };
+//Model must be like that:
 var model = {
   'a': {'field': 'aqua'},
   'b': {